-- Seeking additional funding or resources. - Providing training and professional development for staff. - Building stronger relationships with community stakeholders. - Advocating for policy or regulatory changes.
+- Seeking additional funding or resources. - Providing training and professional development for staff. - Building stronger relationships with community stakeholders.

 Remember:

 - Readiness is an ongoing process.
 Continuously assess and reassess your organization's capacity throughout the partnership to ensure its success. - Open and honest communication with your partner about your organization's strengths and challenges is crucial for building trust and fostering a productive collaboration.